 Post by Matt Seccombe, January 9, 2019

-Although the digitization of the remaining trials will also be complete by the end of this year, they will require analysis and tagging work before they can be released to the public.
+We are now engaged in the process of analyzing, describing and making machine readable the remaining trials’ materials in preparation for posting them to the Web.
 We hope to complete this work as soon as possible based upon available funding.
-For more information about this project, please contact Kim Dulin.
+For more information about this project, please contact Jocelyn Kennedy.